 In recent years, there has been accumulating scientific evidence to support the benefits of regular exercise programmes in patients with cardiomyopathy.
-A recent randomized clinical trial demonstrated that patients with HCM may safely engage in moderate-intensity, regular exercise programmes (97).
-Just after 16 weeks of an active lifestyle, a mild (+6%), but statistically significant increase in VO2 max and exercise capacity was observed.
-Of relevance, there were no episodes of sustained ventricular arrhythmia, cardiac arrest, or appropriate defibrillator shocks even in patients with a moderate or high-risk profile (97).
-Klempfner et al reported similar results in symptomatic HCM patients enrolled in a supervised cardiac exercise program (98).
+A recent randomized clinical trial demonstrated that patients with HCM may safely engage in moderate-intensity, regular exercise programmes (102).
+Just after 16 weeks of an active lifestyle, a mild (+6%), statistically significant increase in VO2 max and exercise capacity was observed.
+Of relevance, there were no episodes of sustained ventricular arrhythmia, cardiac arrest, or appropriate defibrillator shocks even in patients with a moderate or high-risk profile (102).
+Klempfner et al. reported similar results in symptomatic HCM patients enrolled in a supervised cardiac exercise program (103).
 After a short-term period (average, 40 hours exercise) the vast majority of patients (80%) reported subjective improvement in their clinical condition and the NYHA class improved from baseline by >1 grade.
-Functional capacity, assessed by the change in maximally attained METs, improved by 46% and during the 12 month follow up period, none of the patients experienced clinical deterioration, significant adverse events or ICD discharges (98).
+Functional capacity, assessed by the change in maximally attained METs, improved by 46% and during the 12 month follow up period, none of the patients experienced clinical deterioration, significant adverse events or ICD discharges (103).

 It is reasonable that the actual risk associated with mild to moderate exercise programmes is less than previously anticipated and, therefore, the majority of patients with HCM should not be deprived of the many cardiovascular, metabolic and psychological benefits afforded by regular exercise.
-Regular exercise improves functional capacity and may reduce the impact of excessive body weight on symptom progression in HCM patients, in whom obesity promotes progression of disease (99).
+Regular exercise improves functional capacity and may reduce the impact of excessive body weight on symptom progression in HCM patients, in whom obesity promotes worsening of the disease (104).

-Although it is well recognised that intensive exercise programmes worsen the clinical course in patients with arrhythmogenic cardiomyopathy, there also is evidence that recreational and low-intensity exercise may not have an adverse impact on the natural history of the disease .
-In the North American multidisciplinary study of ARVC (84) there were no differences in RV volumes between sedentary patients and those participating in recreational sports and there were no differences in age at clinical presentation or incidence of ventricular tachyarrhythmias or SCD/CA between inactive patients and patients who participated in mild recreational physical activities.
-Therefore, recreational exercise might not be as deleterious as competitive sport and current evidence may justify a less restrictive approach to leisure exercise in these patients.
+Although it is well recognised that intensive exercise programmes aggravate the clinical course in patients with AC, there also is evidence that recreational and low-intensity exercise may not have an adverse impact on the natural history of the disease .
+In the North American multidisciplinary study of ARVC (89) there were no differences in RV volumes between sedentary patients and those participating in recreational sports and there were no differences in age at clinical presentation or incidence of ventricular tachyarrhythmias or SCD/CA between inactive patients and patients who participated in mild recreational physical activities.
+Therefore, recreational exercise might not be as deleterious as competitive sport and current evidence justifies a less restrictive approach to leisure exercise in these patients.

 Modality of Leisure-time exercise programmes

-Patients with cardiomyopathy should not participate in exercise that requires pursuit of excellence or pressure to excel against others and involves explosive bouts of intensive exercise.
-It is necessary for clinicians to individualize exercise prescription, balancing the clinical status of the patient with the type, intensity and frequency of the physical and/or sport activity deemed to be initiated.
+Patients with cardiomyopathy should not participate in exercise that requires pursuit of excellence or pressure to excel against others and involves explosive bouts of intensive exercise, apart from the exceptions as previously stated.
+It is necessary for clinicians to individualize exercise prescription, balancing the clinical status of the patient with the type, intensity and frequency of the physical and/or sport activity being considered. .
 Exercise prescription should preferentially be guided by exercise testing, aiming for a submaximal, well-tolerated level of exercise intensity.

-There are specific recommendations that may reduce the risk of arrhythmogenic risk in patients with cardiomyopathy (95,96).
+There are specific recommendations that may reduce the arrhythmogenic risk in patients with cardiomyopathy (99-101).
 Patients should be fully informed of the clinical peculiarities of the disease, including the modalities of clinical presentation, and warned about the incidence of symptoms that may occur in association with exercise.
 Patients should be advised to start exercise sessions with a warm-up period and at the end of the session an appropriate cool-down period is also recommended.

-Exercise programs characterized by a progressive increase in intensity should be closely monitored by the physician (possibly in contact with the coach), in order to adapt the intensity, duration and frequency of training to the individual cardiac capabilities.
-Patient should avoid exercising in adverse environmental conditions without prior acclimatization. .
+Exercise programmes characterized by a progressive increase in intensity should be closely monitored by the physician (ideally in contact with the coach), in order to adapt the intensity, duration and frequency of training to the individual cardiac capabilities.
+Patient should avoid exercising in adverse environmental conditions without prior acclimatization.